 - Make sure your diving equipment has received recent service (such as visual inspections for tanks and regulator servicing) and is streamlined to make your dives easier, safer and with minimal impact to the surrounding marine environment.

 - Know where the nearest medical and chamber facilities are and how to get there.
-Consider obtaining dive insurance before the dive season begins to assist in the event of a dive-related emergency.

 - Plan your dives to be well within safe time and depth limits and stick to the plan.